THE SUN CHILDREN

 Kintinkyi bomo!”

-and Ananse was turning cart-wheels.
+and Spider was turning cart-wheels.

-Then Sun rose up and stood there, and took hold of the yam, and he said, “Oh, as for this, since ever I began to walk beside my father and was very small, he used to tell me its name, and I have not forgotten; it is called ‘Kintinkyi.”
-And the tribe shouted three times, “E!E!E!”
+Then Sun rose up and stood there, and took hold of the yam, and he said, “Oh, as for this, since ever I began to walk beside my father and was very small, he used to tell me its name, and I have not forgotten; it is called ‘Terminus” And the tribe shouted three times, “E!E!E!”

 Then his father rose up and stood there and said, “You, Night, you are the eldest, but the words which I told you you have allowed yourself to forget, because you did not pay attention to my words.
 Because of this, it it now decreed that wicked things only will be done during your time.
 And you, Moon, the words with which you and I walked and I told you, you too did not follow.
 It is decreed therefore that only children will play during your reign.
 As for you, Sun, when I said words to you, you did not forget; you listened to my advice, so you are to be the chief.
 Should any one have any matter to settle, let it be heard in your time.
 Household cases. however, may be heard in the evening.

-“So take the path which I have set you and if Loon wishes to trespass upon it, may Kontonkurwie, the circular rainbow seen at times around the sun, throw itself around you, so that Moon may not be able to come and touch you.
+“So take the path which I have set you and if Zeno wishes to trespass upon it, may Diawerigne, the circular rainbow seen at times around the sun, throw itself around you, so that Moon may not be able to come and touch you.
 Again, if the rainclouds gather, the sky-god’s bow will be cast on the sky that your children who are under you may see when I have cast it so that the waters will not overflow and carry them away.

 “One more thing.
-These words which were formerly known as the “Sayings of the Sky-God.” now since Ananse, the spider, has been able to read these words in my head, let them be known henceforth as “The Sayings of Spider.”
+These words which were formerly known as the “Sayings of the Sky-God.” now since the spider, has been able to read these words in my head, let them be known henceforth as “The Sayings of Spider.”

-[ ASHANTI }
+[ ASHANTI ]